 Visiting Iceland over the winter months is growing in popularity every year.
-Coming in winter often means lower numbers of other travellers and taking a chance on seeing the magnificent Northern Lights is why so many people choose to visit Iceland over the winter months.
+Coming in winter often means lower numbers of other travelers and taking a chance on seeing the magnificent Northern Lights is why so many people choose to visit Iceland over the winter months.

 So, do I need studded tires in Iceland?